PeterH24x7/-Solar-Analytics-integration-for-Home-Assistant-Energy-monitoring/README.md

 with retries, delayed publication and startup/reload protection.
 Includes recovery diagnostics for retries, stale data and unavailability.
-Also adds imported and generated history sensors for major loads including EV Charger, Air Conditioner, Hot Water and Stove (solar_analytics_advanced.yaml).
+Also adds imported and generated history sensors for major loads including EV Charger, Air Conditioner, Hot Water and Stove (solar_analytics_advanced.yaml only).
-See example - example-apex-chart-card-solar_analytics_adv-load-imp-gen.jpg.
+See - example-apex-chart-card-solar_analytics_adv-load-imp-gen.jpg.

 ================================================================